AndrejMitrovic/dgl/readme.md

 Make sure you're using the latest compiler.
 Sometimes that even means using the latest git-head version (sorry about that).

-Either set the `%DERELICT3_HOME%` environment variable, or clone the dependency alongside **dgl**, so the `Derelict3` and `dgl` folders are alongside one another in the same directory.
+Either set the `DERELICT3_HOME` environment variable, or clone the dependency alongside `dgl`, so the `Derelict3` and `dgl` folders are alongside one another in the same directory.

-Run the `build.bat` file to both run the unittests and generate a static library in the bin subfolder.
+Run the `build.bat` file to both run the unittests and generate a static library in the `bin` subfolder.

 ## Dependencies